 Myofascial release therapy is a soft tissue technique that focuses on stretching muscles and fascia.
-Fascia is a soft tissue structure that surrounds our body, like a transparent cobweb that covers it from head to toes.
-By applying a gentle pressure and generating heat from the touch, fascia then is encouraged to lengthen.
+Fascia is soft tissue, a connective structure that surrounds our body, like a transparent cobweb that covers it from head to toes.
+It surrounds our muscles and individual body organs creating a sheath.
+By applying gentle pressure and generating heat from the touch, fascia then is encouraged to lengthen.
 This allows muscles to relax and go back to their best functional position.

 Myofascial Release Therapy– what can it treat?

 Myofascial release therapy is the most effective in restoring mobility and increasing range of movement.
 This often enhances healing and reduces muscular pains.
 Chronic injuries and postural problems benefit the most from this technique.
 That includes long-term back problems, repeated headaches, fibromyalgia, general stiffness and arthritis.

 A lot of old and repetitive injuries can also be healed with the myofascial release by reducing scar tissue and increasing mobility.
 Many people have also noticed improvement of breathing as myofascial release helps for ribcage and its muscles to expand more.
 Fascial release has an impact on the whole body because it is one piece of connective tissue.
 If the restriction appears in one area, it has a negative, pulling impact on the rest of the body.
 Fascia plays a high role in any type of imbalance and compensations as it easily adapts to the way the musculoskeletal system finds the way to keep the body moving.
 Myofascia can be compared to a body sleeve, tightness or kinks in one area pulls on the neighbour areas and therefore releasing the kinks and untwisting the fascia can bring a lot of effect to the whole of the body - including internal organs and far extremities.